Milnor fibre boundary of a non-isolated surface singularity: Elimination of Assumption B

-In this subsection we will present an alternative way to modify $\gc$ and the Main Algorithm in the presence of vanishing 2--edges.
-In fact, this second method is also based on the algorithm just proved: we blow up such an edge, we run the Main Algorithm (\ref{algo}), then we apply the plumbing calculus for that part of the graph whose ancestor is that vanishing 2--edge and its adjacent vertices, and we show that that part collapses into a single vertex.
-Moreover, any connected subgraph whose edges are vanishing 2--edges, by this procedure collapses into a single vertex.
+\bekezdes {\bf The goal of the chapter.} \ In this section we present an alternative way to modify $\gc$ and the steps of the Main Algorithm in the presence of vanishing 2--edges.
+This second method is also based on the algorithm just proved: we blow up such a vanishing 2--edge, we run the Main Algorithm \ref{algo}, then we apply the reduced plumbing calculus for that part of the graph whose ancestor is that vanishing 2--edge and its adjacent vertices, and we show that this part collapses into a single orbit of vertices.
+Moreover, any connected subgraph whose edges are vanishing 2--edges, by this procedure collapses into a single orbit of vertices.

-We keep the output of all these steps as a shortcut, which will be built in the new version of the Main Algorithm, called `Collapsing Main Algorithm'.
-(Obviously, if the original graph has no vanishing 2--edges, then the two algorithms are the same.)
+We keep the output of all these steps as a shortcut, which will be built in the new version of the Main Algorithm, called `{\it Collapsing Main Algorithm}'. \ix{Main Algorithm!Collapsing}

+Obviously, if the original graph has no vanishing 2--edges, then the two algorithms are the same.